desmosinc/policies/cookie-policy.md

 Last updated [date of update]

-This Cookie Policy explains how Desmos, Inc. (“Desmos“, “we“, “us“, and “our“) uses cookies and similar technologies to recognize you when you visit our websites at desmos.com (“Websites“).
+This Cookie Policy explains how Desmos, Inc. (“Desmos", “we", “us", and “our") uses cookies and similar technologies to recognize you when you visit our websites at desmos.com (“Websites").
 It explains what these technologies are and why we use them, as well as your rights to control our use of them.

-In some cases we may use cookies to collect personal information, or that becomes personal information if we combine it with other information.
+In some cases we may use cookies to collect personal information, or information that becomes personal information if we combine it with other information.

 ## What are cookies?